Rookout/piper/README.md

-# ArgoWorkflows Multibranch Pipeline
+# Argo Piper
-This project aimed at providing Multibranch pipeline functionality within the Argo stack of CI/CD tools.
+This project aimed at providing Multibranch pipeline functionality to Argo Workflows.
 This project allows users to create distinct pipelines based on Git branches, making workflow organization and maintenance more efficient.

 ## Concept